MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

                 //  Raw content of the Notification
                 string jsonContent = args.RawNotification.Content;

-                // Deserialise the Raw content into an AzureTableEntity object AzureTableEntity ate = JsonConvert.DeserializeObject<AzureTableEntity>(jsonContent);
+                // Deserialize the Raw content into an AzureTableEntity object AzureTableEntity ate = JsonConvert.DeserializeObject<AzureTableEntity>(jsonContent);

                 // The name of the Game Object to be moved